19 Fantastic Books Set in New York

 museum of extraordinary things

 Coralie Sardien spends her days in a Coney Island freak show called the Museum of Extraordinary Things.
-There, appears as the mermaid in the museum run by her father.
+There, she appears as the mermaid in the museum run by her father.
 She is one of many attractions in the show.

-One night, Coralie meets Eddie Cohen who has run away from his Orthodox community.
+One night, Coralie meets Eddie Cohen who has run away from his Orthodox Jewish community.
 What follows is a love story during tumultuous times in New York history.

 montouk